botanarede/beddel-chat/packages/beddel/docs/architecture/index.md

 ## Introduction

-This document outlines the architecture for **Beddel 2.6**, a declarative agent execution engine built on Vercel AI SDK Core.
+This document outlines the architecture for **Beddel Protocol**, a declarative agent execution engine built on Vercel AI SDK Core.
 Its primary goal is to serve as the guiding architectural blueprint for AI-driven development.

 **Starter Template:** N/A — This is a new package, not based on an existing template.